danielheather/Facial-Emotion-Recognition-using-OpenCV-and-Deepface/README.md

       - `pip install deepface`
       - `pip install tf_keras`
       - `pip install opencv-python`

+If you are using Spyder as I was, you must include an exclamation mark before the manual installations and include an additional two lines of code.
+      - `!pip install deepface`
+      - `!pip install tf_keras`
+      - `!pip install opencv-python`
+	  - `import cv2`
+      - `from deepface import DeepFace`

 2. Download the Haar cascade XML file for face detection:
    - Visit the [OpenCV GitHub repository](https://github.com/opencv/opencv/tree/master/data/haarcascades) and download the `haarcascade_frontalface_default.xml` file.

 3. Run the code:
-   - Execute the Python script.
+   - Execute the emotion Python script.
    - The webcam will open, and real-time facial emotion detection will start.
    - Emotion labels will be displayed on the frames around detected faces.
+   - Press Q to close the webcam.

-## Approach
+## Approach taken by Manish Tiwari

 1. Import the necessary libraries: `cv2` for video capture and image processing, and `deepface` for the emotion detection model.